torryatco/Redesign-spr25/readme.md

 ### Nesting SASS

-Cut/Add the header CSS from the base file and refactor the css in `_header.scss` file to use nesting.
+Add header CSS to a new `_header.scss` file using nesting:

 ```css
 header {